-Various Constitucionalist military issues
+Various Constitutionalist military issues

 Julián Blanco was among the first to take military action against Porfirio Diaz’s government, attacking the military quarters in Chilpancingo, capital of Guerrero, in April 1911.
 Blanco served in President Madero’s forces and successfully undertook various military campaigns against Emiliano Zapata’s army.
 After Madero´s assassination on 9 February 1913 Blanco´s troops tried again to occupy Chilpancingo but were pushed back.